 Depending on the size and scope of a business, it may be necessary in the wake of a cyber-attack to hire a crisis management firm to help rebuild the damaged brand.

 Clearly, the scale of potential damage is more than most small businesses can sustain without proper insurance coverage.
-That's why cyber liability insurance is well worth considering for your business, both as part of a comprehensive information security plan and in tandem with your regular business insurance and employment liability policies.
+The Champlain College study showed that 60% of small businesses fail within six months of a cyber attack.1 That's why cyber liability insurance is well worth considering for your business, both as part of a comprehensive information security plan and in tandem with your regular business insurance and employment liability policies.

 As with any insurance coverage, policies differ in what may be covered.
 When you look into what's best for your business, keep these elements in mind: